 - 1. Ask employees and valued patrons for their input when developing the Policy - 2.
 Brief the management team to ensure they are fully aware and supportive of all policies before introducing policies to the general staff - 3.
-Introduce the Policy to employees in a structured, positive environment - 4.
+Introduce the Policy to employees in a structured, positive environment22 - 4.
 Have management and staff sign a statement indicating they have read and understood the Policy - 5.
 Have copies of B.C.'s Liquor Control and Licensing Act, Liquor Control and Licensing Regulation and relevant licensee handbooks available for employees; review these documents to underscore your own establishment's policies regarding the service of alcohol - 6.
 Make sure staff understand the requirements for your specific class of liquor licence - 7.
-Set a date for implementing any new policy and stick to it
+Set a date for implementing any new policy and stick to it - 8.
+Use regularly scheduled staff meetings to reinforce the Policy and share any updates-changes or additions should be reflected in the written Establishment Policy manual - 9.
+Provide cross-training so staff can learn and understand the different roles in RBS - 10.
+Post your policies where patrons can read them and always support your staff when they apply the Policy

-&lt;sup>22 Organize a staff meeting to introduce the Policy.
+22 Organize a staff meeting to introduce the Policy.
 Post notices about the meeting (date, time, place, etc.) on bulletin boards in advance, or include a notification in pay envelopes.
 If employees become aware of the Policy at an orientation meeting, instead of through the grapevine, the new rules will be easier to accept and implement.
 Hold meetings during working hours and make attendance mandatory.